Zullo2000/neural-fokker-planck/README.md

 ## Results

-### Snapshot learning — no trajectory tracking needed
+### Snapshot learning,no trajectory tracking needed

 NFPE produces identical results whether particles are tracked or shuffled, and competitive results from fully independent snapshots.